pgmodeler/pgmodeler/README.md

 Change Log
 ----------

-v0.6.0-alpha1
+v0.6.0-beta
 ------
 <em>Codename: <strong>Daring Mammoth</strong></em><br/>
-<em>Release date: August 05, 2013</em>
+<em>Release date: September 16, 2013</em>

-* [New] Added catalog query for triggers.
-* [New] Added catalog query for rules.
+* [New] Added experimental reverse engineering support.
+* [New] Added an experimental option --fix-model to pgmodeler-cli to permit the user to fix the structure of an older model (generated in pgModeler < 0.6.0) or a corrupted file.
-* [New] Added indexing method to exclude constraint.
+* [New] Added an option to debug the import process printing any generated code to stdout.
-* [New] Added catalog query for constraints.
-* [New] Added catalog queries for tables and columns
-* [New] Added catalog queries for view, domain, sequence and user defined types.
+* [New] Added support for bidirectinal FK relationships.
-* [New] Added catalog query for collation.
+* [New] Added a statement "SET search_path [schemas]" on database model SQL code.
-* [New] Added catalog query for operator family.
-* [New] Added catalog query for operator class.
+* [New] Added missing PostgreSQL built-in types.
-* [New] Object dependencies form now can list indirect dependencies.
+* [New] Configured connections now can be duplicated in order to reuse it's attributes.
-* [New] Added an environment variable to set a different location for crash handler executable.
-* [New] Objects that has SQL disabled now is shown with name striked out.
-* [Change] Minor change on MainWindow::closeEvent()
+* [Change] Minor change on main compilation script.
+The subproject "tests" are included only when compiling in debug mode.
-* [Change] Moved app_style variable to GlobalAttributes::DEFAULT_QT_STYLE.
-* [Change] Minor improvement on Exception::getExceptionsText method.
+* [Change] Major change on validation widget.
+Fixes are now applied using a thread and can be aborted any time user want.
+* [Change] Change on model saving process. pgModeler will not deny to save invalidated anymore.
+Now it will ask the user to validate the model or save an invalidate one anyway.
+* [Change] Changed the behavior of the operation list.
+In the first exception the entire list are emptied.
+* [Change] Changed the way foreign keys are generated.
+They always will be generated at end of database definition to avoid reference breaking.
-* [Change] Improvements on copy/paste operations.
+* [Change] Minor improvements on model code generation and copy operations.
-* [Change] Removed unused linker parameters.
+* [Change] Removed deprecated "rtree" indexing type.
-* [Change] Crash handler executable renamed to "pgmodeler-ch".
-* [Fix] Fixed possible leak when destroying a ModelWidget instance.
-Objects from  scene were not being deleted correclty.
-Fix tests in progress.
-* [Fix] Fixed the "Save current session" option on GeneralConfigWidget that wasn't doing it's job correctly.
-* [Fix] Fixed a bug that was crashing pgModeler at startup when restoring previous sessions or temporary models.
+* [Fix] Minor fixes on PgSQLType class.
+User types aren`t removed instead they are deactivated to avoid reference breaking.
-* [Fix] Minor fix on trigger code generation.
+* [Fix] Minor fix on selecting the children objects of a schema.
+* [Fix] Minor fixes on scene and relationship avoiding crashes when destroying the whole graphical scene.
-* [Fix] Fixed incorrect loading of multiple triggers/rules on views.
+* [Fix] Fixed bug on deleting self relationships.
-* [Fix] Minor fix on model validation.
-Operator classes are now checked during the validation process.
+* [Fix] Minor fix on model export process.
+The last line of the SQL code now is correctly extracted and executed.
-* [Fix] Fixed generation of constraints in form of ALTER command.
-In some cases the constraint code wasn't appended to table's definition.
-* [Fix] Minor fixes on cast object.
+* [Fix] Minor fix on sequence class to accept owner.
-* [Fix] Minor fixes on databasemodel on retrieving dependencies/references for objects.
+* [Fix] Minor fixes on the splash screen control code.
+* [Fix] Fixed a bug that was crashing pgModeler at startup.
+* [Fix] Fixed a bug that was causing pgModeler to crash when loading operators which name contained '&' char.
+* [Fix] Fixed bug related to sequence values assignment.
-* [Fix] Fixed crash handler path variable on MacOSX.
+* [Fix] Fixed "Operation with not allocated object" error on applying validation fixes.
+* [Fix] Fixed relationship label position saving.
+* [Fix] Minor fix on main window. pgModeler now is not closed while the validation is running.

 The complete change log can be found on [CHANGELOG.md](https://github.com/pgmodeler/pgmodeler/blob/master/CHANGELOG.md) file.